 - Agility of supply chain and distribution channels

-- Continuous monitoring of impact of pandemic, including updating of forecasts
+- Continuous monitoring of pandemic impact, including updating of forecasts

 - Continued focus on operational cost and complexity reduction